-The BBE contributes to your pension every day you work (regardless if it's as a TOC or as a contract teacher).
-For more information on our pension plan, go to the BCTF website and search for Pensions and Retirement.
+You and the BBE contributes to your pension every day you work (regardless if it's as a TOC or as a contract teacher).
+For more information on our pension plan, go to the BCTF website and search for Pensions and Retirement and visit the Teachers Pension Plan Website.